SaaS Scalability Strategies: Executive Guide for Scaling to 1 Million+ Users

 - Serverless Computing (FaaS): Serverless, or Function-as-a-Service, is the ultimate abstraction of infrastructure.
 Developers simply write and upload code in the form of functions, and the cloud provider handles everything else—provisioning, managing, and scaling the underlying compute resources.
 The application scales automatically and infinitely on demand, and billing is based on the number of executions and duration, often measured in milliseconds.
 This model is incredibly cost-effective for event-driven or unpredictable workloads but can be less suitable for long-running, compute-intensive processes.

-The Financial Equation: Scaling Without Spiraling Costs
+The Financial Equation: Scaling Without Spiraling Costs and Managing Customer Acquisition Cost

-For a CFO, the promise of infinite scalability comes with a terrifying question: "Will scaling to a million users bankrupt us?"
+For a CFO, the promise of infinite scalability comes with a terrifying question: “Will scaling to a million users bankrupt us?”
 Elastic cloud infrastructure is a double-edged sword; while powerful, its pay-as-you-go nature can lead to runaway costs if not managed proactively and strategically.
+In addition to cost management, aligning your marketing strategy and broader marketing strategies with your scaling plans is crucial to ensure resources are allocated efficiently and growth is sustainable.

 The choice of cloud service model has a profound impact on the Total Cost of Ownership (TCO), which includes not just the direct infrastructure bill but also the indirect operational and personnel costs.